ShobhitDiggikar/Tableau/README.md

 # Tableau
 Some of the Tableau dashboards I made and some notes from my Tableau experience.</br>

 1. The most basic things are dimensions and measures in Tableau.
-Dimensions are categorical values and measures are quantifiable values.</br>
+Dimensions are categorical values and measures are quantifiable values.
+Dimensions are not blue the blue ones are Discrete</br>
 2. Tooltip is the thing which pops up when you drag the cursor on any point, it's like a pop-up window.
 Of-course you can edit the tooltip, it gives you the ability to show the info that you want the people to see</br>

 3. Sometimes we convert dimensions into measures for visualization because if visualize the dimension directly we get AGG. version, therefore to avoid that, we convert dimensions into the measure.</br>